 Is it a good idea to negotiate Full & Finals on these debts?

 Definitely!
 Even if paying £5 a month to a debt doesn’t feel like much of a problem, it is always possible the debt collector will threaten court action and ask for more.

-- what you are currently paying – if the debt will be repaid in four years the creditor isn’t going to be interested in a 20% offer;
+- what you are paying – if the debt will be repaid in a couple more years the creditor may not be interested in a low offer;

 - what you could afford to pay – it will help to get an offer accepted if you provide an Income& Expenditure sheet that shows you can’t afford to increase your monthly payments;

-- whether you may have a house with equity – this doesn’t mean a F&F will be refused, but it makes it less likely that a very low one will be agreed.
+- if have a house with equity – this doesn’t mean a F&F will be refused, but it makes it less likely that a very low one will be agreed.

 Where could you get the money for a F&F?
 If you already have PPI complaints underway, they could also help.
 But it’s now too late to start a new one.
 One idea that may work if you have had a lot of debts, especially high-cost debts, is making an affordability complaint.

 Don’t borrow money to make a settlement offer.
 At the moment all the old debts will have interest frozen, don’t swap that for a new creditor charging interest.